Wildlife, Environmental and other News

 6. Continue along the main track as it winds across the heath.
 Cross a shallow dip with, in quick succession, multiple, quite large, earthen banks and accompanying ditches.

-fork through the gorse, leading downhill towards a house part-concealed in the trees beyond – notice on the slope, another old, substantial earthen bank and ditch.
+Follow the track as it swings to the right; and, shortly after, as the track again goes right, take a left-hand fork through the gorse, leading downhill towards a house part-concealed in the trees beyond - notice on the slope, another old, substantial earthen bank and ditch.

-Pass beside a roadside house and garden – Latchmoor Corner - and turn left opposite Sway Road, along the B3055, a quite busy, minor road.
+Pass beside a roadside house and garden - Latchmoor Corner - and turn left (opposite Sway Road) along the B3055, a quite busy, minor road.

-7. Immediately cross the road, go under a railway bridge carrying the Brockenhurst-Lymington line, and after a short distance, turn right along a well-compacted gravel cycle track leading beneath a second railway bridge, this carrying the main line to Christchurch and beyond.
-Note: there is limited alternative, roadside parking space here.
+7. Immediately cross the road and go left again (beside the road).
+Continue for around 150 metres before going under a railway bridge carrying the Brockenhurst-Lymington line, and after a further relatively short distance, turn right along a well-compacted gravel cycle track leading beneath a second railway bridge, this carrying the main line to Christchurch and beyond.

 Pass a small stock pound on the right, with beyond, a straggle of trees that has engulfed the railway embankment that once carried Castleman’s Corkscrew, the old Brockenhurst-Hamworthy line.
 (To the left is open heathland).

-Castleman's Corkscrew is named after the promoter of the line, Charles Castleman.
+Castlemans Corkscrew is named after the promoter of the line, Charles Castleman.
 It opened in 1847.
-Here, lichen-encrusted crossing gate-posts still stand on the left of the walk track, close to Gatehouse Cottage, a small, single storey white building opposite the larger, Cater’s Cottage.
+Here lichen-encrusted crossing gate-posts still stand on the left of the walk track, close to Gatehouse Cottage, a small single storey white building opposite the larger Caters Cottage.

 Almost immediately, reach a narrow stream, walk along it to the left and, after a short distance, cross at a single-plank bridge – or step over – and continue on towards the cottage.